Kathleen Marescaux: Art

 Marescaux was best known for painting botanical subjects and rural landscapes.
 She first exhibited at the Royal Hibernian Academy in 1893, and continued there until 1935.
 Her works were also seen at the Towner Gallery in Eastbourne, and in shows with the Dublin Sketching Club, the WCSI, the Fine Art Society (London) and the Ulster Academy of Arts.

 Personal life

-Kathleen Dennis married London-born Royal Navy officer (later Vice-Admiral) Gerald Charles Adolphe Marescaux at St. Canice's Cathedral in 1894.
+Kathleen Dennis married London-born Royal Navy officer (later Vice-Admiral) Gerald Charles Adolphe Marescaux at St. Canice's Cathedral, Kilkenny, Ireland, in 1894.
 She had two sons, Geoffrey (1901-1986) and Laurence (born 1903).
 Kathleen Marescaux was widowed in 1920, and she died in 1944, in Kilkenny, aged 75 years.
 There is a collection of her papers, and another of her family's papers, in the National Library of Ireland.

 In 2009, to mark the 400th anniversary of Kilkenny as a city, the Butler Gallery held "Kilkenny: An Artists Celebration", an exhibition featuring Kilkenny artists, including Kathleen Marescaux.